CS 640 -- Advanced Compilers

 - Projects (40%)

-There will be at least three programming assignments, all requiring you
+There will be two or three programming assignments all requiring you